 Puget Sound is in Trouble!
 By encouraging local, organic agriculture and making green choices in our daily lives we can create a Puget Sound that continues to be one of the most fertile places on earth.
 Find out what what you can do and get started.
 Learn more here and on the Puget Sound Starts Here web site.

-Find a list of activities on the Whidbey Earth and Ocean Month website.
-South Whidbey Tilth is among the central planners of this Island-wide venue.
-As a member of Whidbey ECO Network , South Whidbey Tilth is promoting the Earth and Ocean Month theme, “Whidbey Waters Are in Your Hands", a Puget Sound Starts Here collaboration.
+Installation of watering hoses and manifolds has begun in the pea patches.
+As a member of Whidbey ECO Network , South Whidbey Tilth is promoting “Whidbey Waters Are in Your Hands", a Puget Sound Starts Here collaboration.

 In The News ...